PhantomInsights/reddit-bots/README.md

 ## CoronaBot

-This bot reuses concepts from other bots, it was developed to show the latest information for the 2019-2020 coronavirus outbreak.
+This bot reuses concepts from other bots, it was developed to show the latest information for the COVID-19 pandemic.

 It reads a Google News RSS feed and grabs the first 15 links.
 It then gets information from Wikipedia using web scraping and fills a template with all this information.